iagurban/kit/wiki/core/Class.PromiseController.md

 (`reason`) => `void`

-A callback function that receives a string parameter representing the reason for the event.
+A callback function that receives the abort reason.

 #### Returns